immcantation/alakazam/docs/topics/tableEdges.md

 indirect
 :   if `FALSE` count direct connections (edges) only.
-If `TRUE` walk through any nodes with annotations specified in the `argument` to count indirect connections.
+If `TRUE` walk through any nodes with annotations specified in the `exclude` argument to count indirect connections.
 Specifying `indirect=TRUE` with `exclude=NULL` will have no effect.

 exclude